What is burnout?

 Why does burnout occur?

 Because every individual is unique, surrounded by different circumstances, burnout can be due to a variety of reasons.
-Often, it stems from work-related issues such as perceived lack of control, unclear tasks, or overly demanding work.
+Often, it stems from work-related issues such as perceived lack of control, unclear tasks, and/or overly demanding work.

 Fortunately there are many strategies you can implement.
 You can modify your lifestyle, practice self-care, and assess your social relationships.